s-nez/scripts/README.md

 Various scripts I created to automate or simplify some tasks.

 # Licensing
-All scripts in these repository are available under the GNU GPLv3+.
+All scripts in this repository are available under the GNU GPLv3+.